araluce/calendlyr/README.md

 ### Usage

-To access the API, you'll need to create a `Calendlyr::Client` and pass in your token.
+To access the API, you'll need to create a `Calendlyr::Client` and provide your token.
 You can generate your Personal Access Token at [https://calendly.com/integrations/api_webhooks](https://calendly.com/integrations/api_webhooks)

 ```ruby
 client = Calendlyr::Client.new(token: ENV["CALENDLY_TOKEN"])
 ```

-The client then gives you access to each of the resources.
+The client then provides access to all of the resources.

 ### Resources

-The gem maps as closely as we can to the Calendly API so you can easily convert API examples to gem code.
+The gem is designed to closely mirror the Calendly API, making it easy to convert API examples into gem code

-Responses are created as objects like `Calendlyr::Event`.
-Having types like `Calendlyr::User` is handy for understanding what type of object you're working with.
-They're built using OpenStruct so you can easily access data in a Ruby-ish way.
+Responses are created as objects, like `Calendlyr::Event`.
+Having types like `Calendlyr::User` is useful for understanding the type of object you're working with.
+These objects are built using `OpenStruct`, allowing you to access data in a Ruby-like way.

 * [Pagination](docs/resources/pagination.md)
 * **Activity Log**